AROC Straddle Strategy

 AROC (Archrock, Inc.), in the Energy sector, (Oil & Gas Equipment & Services industry), listed on NYSE.

 Archrock, Inc., together with its subsidiaries, operates as an energy infrastructure company in the United States.
-It operates in two segments, Contract Operations and Aftermarket Services.
-The company engages in the designing, sourcing, owning, installing, operating, servicing, repairing, and maintaining its owned fleet of natural gas compression equipment to provide natural gas compression services to customers in the oil and natural gas industry.
-It also offers various aftermarket services, such as sale of parts and components; and provision of operation, maintenance, overhaul, and reconfiguration services to customers who own compression equipment.
-The company was formerly known as Exterran Holdings, Inc. and changed its name to Archrock, Inc. in November 2015.
-Archrock, Inc. was founded in 1990 and is headquartered in Houston, Texas.
+The company operates in two segments, Contract Operations and Aftermarket Services.
+It engages in the designing, sourcing, owning, installing, operating, servicing, repairing, and maintaining of its owned fleet of natural gas compression equipment to provide natural gas compression services.
+The company also sells over-the-counter parts and components, as well as provides operations, major and routine maintenance, overhaul, and reconfiguration services to customers who own compression equipment.
+It serves integrated and independent oil and natural gas processors, gatherers, and transporters.
+Archrock, Inc. was formerly known as Exterran Holdings, Inc. and changed its name to Archrock, Inc. in November 2015.

 What is a straddle on AROC?